Business Customs

 The local currency, the Malawi kwacha (mkw), is convertible to other currencies at banks and forex bureaus in Malawi.
 Banks tend to have U.S. dollars, South African Rand, British Pounds, and Euros.
 Most places offering money exchange will only accept larger, relatively new U.S. dollar bills.

 Most ATMs provide kwacha via Visa or MasterCard, provided that a credit, debit, or ATM card is compatible.
 ATMs can be found in the major cities.
-Travelers checks are acceptable to most banks and forex bureaus, but the exchange rates used for travelers’ checks are generally disadvantageous to the traveler compared to those for cash.
+Travelers’ checks are accepted at most banks and forex bureaus, but the exchange rates used for travelers’ checks are generally disadvantageous to the traveler compared to those for cash.
+Travelers can pay using a Visa, and occasionally MasterCard, at most major shops, tourist-oriented businesses, tourist-class hotels, travel agents, car rental agencies, and a few restaurants in Lilongwe and Blantyre.
+Most smaller shops do not accept debit or credit cards.

 In 2020, the RBM issued the Business Licensing (Deployment and Usage of Electronic Payment Channels) Regulations, 2019 to mandate licensed entities to deploy and use one or more electronic payment channels for payment of goods and services to provide a convenient, safe, and efficient experience for customers.
-Regulations require that entities be registered and use electronic fiscal devices under the Value Added Tax Act, and those with annual turnover of K10 million (US$9,670) and above, to deploy Point of Sale (POS) devices at their premises.
+Regulations require that entities be registered and use electronic fiscal devices under the Value Added Tax Act, and those with annual turnover of $9,670 and above, to deploy Point of Sale (POS) devices at their premises.
 Entities outside these two categories are required to deploy at least one electronic payment channel, such as mobile money, mobile banking, or internet banking.

 Telecommunications/Electronics

 Malawi’s telecommunications infrastructure is functional but often overburdened.
 Mobile telephone service is expanding rapidly and more than 80 percent of households have at least one mobile phone.
 Two companies (Malawi Telecom Limited (MTL) and Access Communications) were originally licensed to provide fixed line telephone service.
-However, both also provide mobile phone services.
-Telekom Network Malawi, Airtel Malawi, MTL Malawi, and Access Communications offer cellular telephone service.
+However, both are also providing mobile phone services.
+Telekom Network Malawi, Airtel Malawi, and Access Communications offer cellular telephone service.
 Malawi has well-established GSM (TNM and Airtel) and emerging CDMA (Access) mobile networks.
 Most corporate offices and tourist-class hotels have telephones and faxes.
 The international country code for Malawi is 265.

-There are two internet gateway providers and several internet service providers.
-According to the International Telecommunication Union, approximately 10 percent of Malawians used the Internet in 2019.
-The Internet is primarily accessible in urban areas, although the speed is often slow because of limited bandwidth.
-The Internet is not widely available in rural areas.
-Wireless access to the internet is improving in some areas, 3G and 4G mobile phone networks are now available in rural areas located along major transportation corridors with adequate communications tower coverage.
+Approximately 27 percent of Malawians used the Internet as of 2024.
+Internet is primarily accessible in urban areas, although the speed is often slow because of limited bandwidth.
+Internet is not widely available in rural areas.
+Wireless access to the internet is improving in some areas with 3G and 4G mobile phone networks now available in rural areas located along major transportation corridors with adequate communications tower coverage.
 Tourist resorts in isolated areas often have satellite internet links.

 Malawi’s electricity is 220 volts, 50-60 Hertz, though voltage quality is unreliable.
 Surge protectors are recommended for sensitive or valuable electronics.
 The most common plug is the standard UK, square 3-pronged plug, although a variety of plug types can be found.